th3hungryd3v/nucamp-round-2/README.md

 # nucamp-round-2
-Taking a second shot at NuCamp's Curriculum...
+Taking a second shot at NuCamp's Curriculum...As a graduate.